-Just as a payday lender can have setup fees, late fees, and more, some factors may also charge additional fees.
-These can include setup fees, monthly minimum fees, servicing fees, and early termination fees.
+Just as a payday lender can have setup fees, late fees, and more, some factors charge additional fees which can include setup fees, monthly minimum fees, servicing fees, and early termination fees.
 Be sure the factor discloses that there can be additional fees along with a complete schedule of those fees.

 When a payday loan borrower is not able to meet ever-growing loan payments, they fall behind, triggering more fees, higher interest, and still higher minimum payments.
 While the scenario with factors isn't as bad, companies can find themselves in a similar spiral.

-Once a company's cash flow, and thus its working capital, begins declining, it will be unable to fund new projects for growth.
-In the most critical cases, lack of cash flow leads to an inability to maintain daily operations.
+Once a company's cash flow begins declining, it will be unable to fund new projects for growth.
+In the most critical cases, a lack of cash flow leads to an inability to maintain daily operations.
 At that point, a company is probably days away from filing for bankruptcy.

 Other companies experience a temporary decline in cash flow.
-To get money coming back into the company, they may turn to a factor.
-Flush with cash, the company can continue funding growth but at the expense of revenue.
-Remember, the factor is taking a chunk of revenue with them.
+To get money coming back into the company, they may turn to factoring loan options.
+Once this is done the company can continue funding growth but at the expense of revenue.
+Remember, the factor is charging an account receivable factoring rate and taking a chunk of revenue with them.

 For companies that are able to stabilize their cash flow but not get it back to where it was, they'll need another injection of cash.
 They turn to the factor for a quick fix and on it goes.
 These cycles can continue until the company is able to sustain itself (i.e., cash flow increases).
-Assuming a company meets the factor's qualifications, it's easy to get another infusion of cash at the expense of revenues.
+Assuming a company meets the factor qualifications listed above, it's easy to get another infusion of cash at the expense of revenues.

 Another component of factoring to consider is loss of control.
 Before factoring, a business collects payments directly from customers.
 What that customer experience looks like is completely up to the business.
 After invoice factoring, that entire process is taken over by the factor.
-What will customers think about this change?
-Hopefully, the business has informed customers ahead of time, and the factor will do a good job.
-If not, the business can have its work cut out in repairing relationships.
+Learn more about the business operations changes factoring can cause here.

-- It is a cheaper and smarter alternative to bank loan financing.
+- AR factoring is a cheaper and smarter alternative to bank loan financing

-- There is no interest associated with accounts receivable factoring, but other fees can rack up your expenses.
+- There is no interest associated with accounts receivable factoring, but other rates and fees can rack up your expenses